ocadwebxr/ocadu-open-webxr/README.md

 ### Staging Point Clouds

-At this time, only point clouds in PLY format are supported.
+Point clouds in PLY format are supported.
 An example is provided in our Gallery Template.

 ```
 <!-- Point cloud